Sometimes, a flock of sheep is better than a lawn mower.

-Current and prospective sheep farmers learned more at the September 17 Sheep Grazier’s Workshop from CALS’ Amazing Grazing Pasture-Based Livestock Education Program at the Beef Education Unit.
-Part of the session detailed pros, cons and how-tos of teaming with solar energy companies.
+CALS’ Amazing Grazing Pasture-Based Livestock Education Program can provide resources about the pros, cons and how-tos of teaming with solar energy companies.

-The trend has been a revitalizing force in the North Carolina sheep industry, Rogers said, because the ruminants are the only grazers who play well with solar panels.
+The trend has been a revitalizing force in the North Carolina sheep industry, according to NC State Extension associate Johnny Rogers.
+Sheep are the only grazers who play well with solar panels.
 Cows are too tall.
 So are riding mowers.
 Goats climb.
 Sheep are the one domesticated grazer who can take care of business without damaging the goods.

-“It’s neat, because we’re harvesting solar energy in two ways: through the panels, and through the grass that turns into food for the sheep,” said sheep farmer and N.C.
-Cooperative Extension Service associate Johnny Rogers, who co-leases land and flock to Chapel Hill-based Strata Solar.
+“It’s neat, because we’re harvesting solar energy in two ways: through the panels, and through the grass that turns into food for the sheep,” said Rogers, who co-leases land and flock to Chapel Hill-based Strata Solar.